facelessuser/coloraide/docs/src/markdown/manipulation.md

 color.get('oklch.0')
 ```

-/// new | New in 2.14
+> [!new] New in 2.14
-Parsing numerical representations of channels is new in 2.14
+> Parsing numerical representations of channels is new in 2.14
-///

 Like `get()`, `set()` is a method that allows for the setting of any color channel via the color channel names.
 The
 value can be set via numerical values or functions with more complex logic.